philhanna/go-ncvoters/README.md

 ## Running the application
 <a id="running-the-application"></a>

-There is a mainline in `cmd/get_voter_data.go` that will run the overall application.
+There is a mainline in `cmd/get_voter_data.go` that will run the download application.

 You can also compile a native executable by running the following command from